You Can Do It

 These experiences can increase emotional intelligence and the ability to empathize with others.
 They also come with particular skill sets – both professional and personal – that can be infused into coaching techniques and methodologies, informing the niche of clients for which they are a fit.
 And all that translates to coach-client rapport, which research shows is one of the main ingredients in coaching success across all coaching methodologies.

 If bringing all that you are into a coaching career where you can help others overcome obstacles and become all they were created to be, then I urge you find a coach training program and get in the game.
-Now more than ever, the world needs you.
+Now more than ever, the world needs you

 I recommend you shop for a program that is accredited by a third-party coaching regulatory body, which ensures industry training and ethics standards are met.
-I also recommend you choose a program that offers support through the process of accreditation, and opportunities to gain coaching experience over time in a supportive team environment.
+I also recommend you choose a program that offers support through the process of accreditation and opportunities to gain coaching experience over time in a supportive team environment.

 We offer such a program at The Forward Foundation.
 However, we also encourage you to find the program that’s right for you.
 Don’t wait – get started today.
 Your future clients are waiting for you!